nfotinakes/mrc_volunteer_system/README.md

 ![Dashboard Screnshot](https://i.imgur.com/Fj5BTXj.png)

-The Medical Reserve Corp is a federal program of around 800 units and over 300,000 trained volunteers who assist with public health efforts throughout our communities.
+&emsp;The Medical Reserve Corp is a federal program of around 800 units and over 300,000 trained volunteers who assist with public health efforts throughout our communities.
 These efforts range from increasing public health literacy, prevention support, and eliminating health disparities, to disaster and emergency response support, such as during disease outbreaks, earthquakes, and floods.
 An organized and efficient system to contact and sort volunteer data can be essential for quickly mobilizing vital health volunteers when community first responders need support.

-Funding and grants for local MRC units are often limited or competitive, which means MRC unit coordinators are often forced to develop their own systems for managing their local MRC volunteer network.
+&emsp;Funding and grants for local MRC units are often limited or competitive, which means MRC unit coordinators are often forced to develop their own systems for managing their local MRC volunteer network.
 Funds cannot usually be allocated to the development of specialized systems or purchasing pre-existing volunteer tracking software.
 The goal of the MRC Volunteer System is to provide a base full-stack web application for any MRC unit coordinator to use as a volunteer network management tool.
 This system will provide the means to store, edit, and organize all necessary information on volunteers, volunteer sites, and volunteer logs.
 Additional features include volunteer network analytics, CSV import capabilities, calendar event/note storage, and with this source code, the ability to customize as one sees fit!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>